functionalone/aws-least-privilege/README.md

     -r, --time-range <minutes>    Time range in minutes to scan from start time. (default: 60) -c, --compare                 Compare current role and generated roles.
 Output a json report.
     -v, --verbose                 Output verbose logs to the console (info and above).
+    -f, --filter <expression>     Filter expression to use when scanning xray.
+See AWS docs for synatx.
     -h, --help                    output usage information
 ```